Analytical Solutions of Open String Field Theory: String field theory basics

 In the seminal papers~\cite{LeClair:1989sp,LeClair:1989sj}, LeClair, Peskin and Preitschopf defined more general string vertices by CFT expectation values on the disk, as

 Here, the string fields on the left hand side are interpreted as operators acting on the vacuum.
-In the right hand side a given set of conformal transformations acts on these operators, mapping them from the upper half plane to various points on the disk, in some given canonical representation.
-The CFT expectation value with this insertions gives the desired result.
+In the right hand side a given set of conformal transformations acts on these operators, mapping them from the upper half plane to various points on the disk, in some given canonical representation of the disk.
+The brackets represent the CFT expectation value of the theory living on the disk.
+This expectation value turns the data encoded in the insertions (the choice of the operators to be inserted $\Psi_k$ and the choice of mappings that implement the insertions $f_k^{(n)}$) into a number.
 The formalism is general.
 In order to reproduce Witten's theory the conformal transformations should be fixed, such that one gets the advocated gluing.
-If we choose the unit disk as the canonical representative, the conformal transformations take the form
+If we choose the unit disk as the canonical representative, as in figure~\ref{fig:Nvertex}, the conformal transformations take the form

-Note that the local coordinate patch in the upper half plane, i.e., the top half-unit-disk, is transformed under these maps to wedges of angle $\frac{2\pi}{n}$ and these wedges are glued together such that the right half of the $k^{\text{th}}$ string is glued to the left half of the $(k+1)^{\text{th}}$ string.
+Note that the local coordinate patch in the upper half plane, i.e., the top half-unit-disk, is transformed under these maps to wedges with angles of $\frac{2\pi}{n}$ and these wedges are glued together such that the right half of the $k^{\text{th}}$ string is glued to the left half of the $(k+1)^{\text{th}}$ string.

 In this representation the symmetry of the vertex under cyclic permutation is manifest.
 Other coordinate systems can be more adequate for specific problems.
 We return to this point in section~\ref{sec:primer}.